Skip to main content

 Step 3: Create a Kubernetes secret for the user

-After creating the user create a Kubernetes secret:
+After creating the user create a Kubernetes secret.
+You have two options:

 kubectl create secret generic \